 - The admissions process dates (evaluation days and admissions committees) are not final and are subject to change.

-Mordechai has served as the principal of Ashkelon’s Or Menchem Yeshiva for several years.
+Mordechai serves as Director of the Administration of Settlement Education.
+Priviously, he served as the principal of Ashkelon’s Or Menchem Yeshiva for several years.
 In this role, he advanced a combination of core studies and religious studies at a high academic level, developed innovative study programs and spearheaded professional development of the pedagogical team.
 As a result, the Yeshiva's score on the matriculation tests rose significantly.
 In 2015, Mordechai launched a two-year technological track for Haredi high school graduates.

 Mordechai established an art rehabilitation and CBT clinic for children to help cultivate within all Israeli children, a capacity to create, to dream and to realize!
 Mordechai is a family counselor and facilitates workshops and discussions on a variety of educational and family issues.
 He completed his IDF service as a commando and officer in the paratroopers' brigade.